nightscout/nightscout-connect/machines.md

 `DATA_RECEIVED` event and must return a Nightscout compatible batch, consisting of `{ entries: [ ], treatments: [ ], profile: [ ], devicestatus: [ ] }`.

+### Sources

+`lib/sources/` contains modules specific to each vendor.

+#### Configuring

+The cli entry point uses yargs to parse environment variables.
+The mechanism is identical to the way Nightscout parses environment variables for extended settings, using the prefix `CONNECT_`.
+In order for the entrypoints to configure a source, the module must export a function that returns `{ ...impl, generate_driver (builder)  }`.  `generate_driver` is a function that takes a builder to register cycle, fetch and session parameters for this driver.

+The source driver should also expose a property or static function `validate`, which should take extendedd arguments via yargs `argv` or Nightscout's extended settings for the `connect` plugin and return a list of errors and validated configuration parameters.

+#### Instantiating

+Calling the source creation function takes a configuration and returns an implementation of the vendor bound to the configuation.
+This usually consists of a mixture of promises doing I/O, and utilities to help transform data or interpret a gap or query parameters.

+Two promises are required for a.) resolving the configured credentials to authenticated information, b.) resolving authenticated information to a session.

+The implementation of `generate_driver` should call `builder.support_session` mapping these promises to `authenticate` and `authorize` properties of the configuration parameter.
+The entry point will call `generate_driver`.

+In addition, to authentication and authorization, a third promise that takes a session and resolves to a batch of collected data to be transformed is required.
+The implementation of `generate_driver` should call `builder.register_loop` mapping this promise to the `frame.impl` property of the configuration object in order to map inject it as the behavior for the fetch machine.

+For test/future development purposes, the entire bound implementation is exported via `impl` object as well.
+These promises are mixed with a variety of utilities to align the schedule against previous readings.
+Fortunately, the structure of `impl` is independent from the requirements of builder  and xstate, and can be reorganized according to project and author needs.